Houdini 21.0 Nodes APEX nodes

 Damp Angle

 A set of XYZ angle offsets (in radians with XYZ rotation order), from the upper and lower rotation limits, at which to apply additional damping.
-For example, if the X upper rotation limit is equivalent to 60 degrees, and the X damp angle is equivalent to 20 degrees, then the additional damping will be applied to the solution after the X angle reaches 40 degrees.
+For example, if the X upper rotation limit is 60 degrees and the X damp angle is 20 degrees, the additional damping is applied to the solution after the X angle reaches 40 degrees.

-This is an additional damping applied after the initial joint damping has taken effect.
+This is an additional damping that is applied after the initial joint damping has taken effect.

 damprolloff